MQ3 alcohol sensor Arduino code | Step by step instructions

 Step 4

-OK, now test this project, For that, use Alcohol.
-The full video guide is given below.
+Now you can test this project using alcohol.
+The full video guide is below.
 So, we will meet in the next tutorial.
+Have a good day.